blynkkk/blynk-library/docs/Basics.md

     analogRead
     analogWrite (PWM or Analog signal depending on the platform)

-So there is no need to write code for simple things like LED, Relay control, and analog sensors.
+So, there is no need to write code for simple things like LED, Relay control, and analog sensors.

 ### Virtual Pins